For chains running 5–200 locations

 Capability 03

 Stop forecasting from last year.
-Type in the EBIT you need this year, and Insights works the P&L backward — the daily revenue, the labor budget, the average check, the throughput per shift required to land it.
+Type in the EBIT you need this year, and Insights works the P&L backward — the turnover you need, month by month with seasonality, to land it.
 You see the gap before the year starts, not in the December review.

 Example calculation